 The hallway opened up to reveal a central open plan living area and kitchen.
 The kitchen was well stocked and we could have easily whipped up a decent meal given half a chance.
 Sadly, the only appliance that was given a workout during our stay was the Nespresso machine.
 The lounge was furnished with quality chattels that gave the apartment a modern yet understated feel.
 The TV hung discreetly on a wall, while the favourable position of the windows and balcony meant we had an intriguing view over the myriad of alleys and rooftops of Edinburgh’s Old Town.

 With the ample kitchen facilities in our apartment, we needn’t have dined out.
 But after a busy afternoon of sightseeing, we were thrilled to discover the Italian restaurant located right next to the apartments offered a great range of vegan and kid-friendly options.
-Zizzi was busy for a Tuesday evening (judging by the number of couples I’d say it had something to do with it being the 14th of February!) but still managed to offer a relaxed vibe, and deliciously simple, authentic Italian food.
+Zizzi was busy for a Tuesday evening but still managed to offer a relaxed vibe, and deliciously simple, authentic Italian food.

 The only let down?
 Call me old-fashioned, but I miss having a good selection of teas to choose from (like the old school luxury hotels used to have).
 As someone who enjoys a relaxing cuppa before bed (now I’m really showing my age!), a chamomile or peppermint tea wouldn’t have gone amiss among the earl grey.
 But, I made do with a glass of water as I settled in for a good night’s sleep in the luxurious comfort of crisp cotton sheets.